IBM/ubiquity-k8s/helm_chart/ibm-storage-enabler-for-containers/README.md

 ## Introduction
 IBM Storage Enabler for Containers (ISEC) allows IBM storage systems to be used as persistent volumes for stateful applications running in Kubernetes clusters.
-Thus, the containers can be used with stateful microservices, such as database applications (MongoDB, PostgreSQL etc).
 IBM Storage Enabler for Containers uses Kubernetes dynamic provisioning for creating and deleting volumes on IBM storage systems.
 In addition, IBM Storage Enabler for Containers utilizes the full set of Kubernetes FlexVolume APIs for volume operations on a host.
 The operations include initiation, attachment/detachment, mounting/unmounting etc..

 ## Chart Details
 This chart includes:
-* A Storage Enabler for Containers server deployment is used as the server for running Kubernetes Dynamic Provisioner and FlexVolume.
+* A Storage Enabler for Containers server for running Kubernetes Dynamic Provisioner and FlexVolume.
-* A Storage Enabler for Containers database deployment is used to store the persistent data for Enabler for Container server.
+* A Storage Enabler for Containers database for storing the persistent data for the Enabler for Container service.
-* A Kubernetes Dynamic Provisioner deployment is for creation storage volumes on-demand, using Kubernetes storage classes based on Spectrum Connect storage services.
+* A Kubernetes Dynamic Provisioner for creating storage volumes on-demand, using Kubernetes storage classes based on Spectrum Connect storage services or Spectrum Scale storage classes.
-* A Kubernetes FlexVolume DaemonSet is used for attaching and mounting storage volumes into a pod within a Kubernetes node.
+* A Kubernetes FlexVolume DaemonSet for attaching/detaching and mounting/unmounting storage volumes into a pod within a Kubernetes node.

 ## Prerequisites
-Before installing the helm chart, verify following:
+Before installing the Helm chart for Storage Enabler for Containers in conjuction with IBM block storage:
 1. Install and configure IBM Spectrum Connect, according to the application requirements.
 2. Establish a proper communication link between Spectrum Connect and Kubernetes cluster.
 3. For each worker node: